Right to counsel

 Legislation, Abuse/Neglect/Dependency - Children

-The court must appoint an attorney for any child fourteen years or older in an abuse/neglect proceeding; otherwise, the child is appointed a guardian ad litem. § 32A-4-10(C).
+The court must appoint counsel for any child fourteen years or older in an abuse/neglect proceeding; otherwise, the child is appointed a guardian ad litem who must be an attorney.
+N.M.
+Stat. § 32A-4-10(C).
 The statute adds that "When a child reaches fourteen years of age, the child's guardian ad litem shall continue as the child's attorney; provided that the court shall appoint a different attorney for the child if: (1) the child requests a different attorney; (2) the guardian ad litem requests to be removed; or (3) the court determines that the appointment of a different attorney is appropriate."

 If "yes", the established right to counsel or discretionary appointment of counsel is limited in some way, including any of: the only authority is a lower/intermediate court decision or a city council, not a high court or state legislature; there has been a subsequent case that has cast doubt; a statute is ambiguous; or the right or discretionary appointment is not for all types of individuals or proceedings within that category.